siberianfox/g2wiki/g2-in-Studio6.md

 ## Using the Atmel SAM-ICE Debugger
 The SAM-ICE (SAM In Circuit Emulator) is only officially supported programmer/debugger for the SAM3X8E under Studio6.
 It's a rebranded Segger J-Link, which is really a very nice unit, and the worth the $100, easy.

+FYI: I use a VMware Windows XP image under OSX, so some instructions are applicable to my setup and can be ignored if they don't apply to you.

 1. Get/buy a [SAM-ICE](http://www.mouser.com/ProductDetail/Atmel/AT91SAM-ICE/?qs=%2fha2pyFaduiSLswSzKKMtBJl3sH6Dl%252bGzJZewU2eQFM%3d) and the [Olimex JTAG adapter cable](http://www.mouser.com/Search/ProductDetail.aspx?R=ARM-JTAG-20-10virtualkey63420000virtualkey909-ARM-JTAG-20-10) from Mouser or similar.
 If you are like me this adds a week to your project and (at least) 2 sets of shipping charges.
 This can be avoided.
 Total cost will be about $125 including shipping.

+2. Plug in the ICE.
+The VM should recognize it and bong at you.
+Go into the `Project/Properties` tab in AS6 and set the `Tool` to be the SAM ICE.
+Upgrade the ICE firmware if it asks you to.
+Set JTAG Clock to `I don't know yet`.

+3. Go to the `Tools/Device Programming` tab and select the SAM-ICE.
+Set the device to be `ATSAM3X8E`.